Electricity Market Initiative (EMI)

 Enhancing the Operation and Integration of Power Markets in Southeast Europe

-This forward vision – enabling them to look over the horizon - enables the EMI members and stakeholders to develop better long-term plans, meet regulatory requirements, make better investments, accelerate market coupling, and hasten the development of regional day-ahead and longer-term markets.
+This forward vision – enabling them to look over the horizon - enabled the EMI members and stakeholders to develop better long-term plans, meet regulatory requirements, make better investments, accelerate market coupling, and hasten the development of regional day-ahead and longer-term markets.

 After decades of transitioning from centrally planned economies, the region is now poised to grow economically and socially, attracting private sector investment and creating jobs.
 That requires reliable, affordable, and clean electricity, a pillar of growing economies.
 However, the power systems in SEE remain largely siloed, with technical challenges to their individual operations, and engaging in simple bilateral exchanges.